endg/edww/content/en/2018-09-20-target-blank.md

 Pure technical issues are often relatively easy to resolve.
 Things will become complicated whenever humans are involved.

-As I expected, there will be people who hate links that always open in new tabs, such as [Bob](https://twitter.com/Bootvis/status/1042448271350943749) in the Twitter thread:
+As I expected, there will be people who hate links that always open in new tabs, such as [Bob](https://tw.com/Bootvis/status/1042448271350943749) in the tw thread:

 > Please don't decide for the user.
 If I want to open a link in a new tab, my browser makes it easy to do so, and if I want to go back to your document, I use the back button.